Calopterygidae: Behavior

 The mating system of most species in this family is resource defense polygyny, where males are often territorial, guarding riverine habitat that is sought after by females for egg deposition.
 Some males are not territorial.
 Within a species there may be a territorial and nonterritorial morph, which may be different in coloration.

 Some species display courtship behavior, especially displays of wing movement by the male.
 At least one genus (Hetaerina) displays lekking behavior.

 During mating, the male first removes other males' sperm from the female's reproductive tract, then places his own sperm there.
 The intromittent organ of the male has spines that physically remove rival sperm and also stimulate the female's muscles to contract and expel the sperm.
 In many species, the male accompanies the female when she searches for a site to lay eggs; in some cases, he even remains attached to her.
 The guarding of females post-copulation is done so another male does not mate with the female before laying her eggs even though the male may be able to reproduce with other females and in the case of Hetaerina species, the male may lose his territory during the time spent guarding.

 Like all Odonata species, the species in this family are carnivorous in both their larval and adult stages.
 Larvae tend to feed on smaller invertebrates, such as mayflies.

+Taxonomic history

+Calopterygidae was established by Selys in 1850 for damselflies related to the genus Calopteryx.
+It is one of the oldest family-group names in Odonata and has remained widely recognised throughout subsequent classifications.

+During the twentieth century some authors proposed separating certain lineages from Calopterygidae, most notably the American Hetaerininae as the family Hetaerinidae.
+However, morphological and molecular studies consistently recovered Calopterygidae as a monophyletic lineage.

+Modern classifications therefore retain a broadly defined Calopterygidae, with Hetaerininae treated as the sister group to all remaining members of the family.